 John Wall, the author of the book reviewed here, is one of the founders of the aforementioned network.
 With his book, he wants to revive the debate about children's right to vote and underpin it with scientific arguments.
 Wall is also an inspirer and representative of a scientific concept he calls childism.
-In analogy to concepts such as feminism or postcolonialism, he understands it as a critical term similar to the term adultism, which is more commonly used in Germany (see: Liebel & Meade: Adultism.
-The Power of Adults over Children.
-A critical introduction.

-Bertz & Fischer, Berlin; to be published in autumn 2022) aims to deconstruct the dominance of adults from the perspective of children and expose their subjectivity.
+In analogy to concepts such as feminism or postcolonialism, he understands it as a critical term similar to the term Adultismus (adultism), which is more commonly used in Germany (see: Liebel & Meade, Adultismus.
+Die Macht der Erwachsenen über die Kinder.
+Eine kritische Einführung.
+Bertz & Fischer, Berlin; to be published in autumn 2022).
+Childism aims to deconstruct the dominance of adults from the perspective of children and expose their subjectivity.
 In doing so, Wall hopes to increase the imagination in social practice and academic research for the significance of the age category in social life.
 He is concerned not only with equal communication between adults and children, but also with a fundamental redefinition of the position of children in social power relations and a reconceptualisation of thinking about the relationship of age groups in society.
-To this end, Wall founded the Childism Institute at Rutgers University in the US state of New Jersey, where he is a professor of philosophy, religion and childhood studies.
-Since the beginning of the new millennium, he has published numerous writings on the subject, which, like this book, have so far only been available in English.
+To this end, Wall founded the Childism Institute at Rutgers University in the US state of New Jersey, where he is professor of philosophy, religion and childhood studies.
+Since the beginning of the new millennium, he has published numerous writings on the subject, which, such as this book, have so far only been available in English.